hageyahhoo/Agile2020/Agile2020.md

 Next, I focused on analyzing "outage reports".
 "Outage reports" mean both postmortem meetings and published reports.
 They are a treasure-trove of information we need to solve.
 I was able to know causes of outages, impact on sales and profits, and problematic products through these reports.
 I understood that public APIs provided for external users, and Sticker Shop, were the most problematic products.
 Additionally, I found that reducing "MTTR" (Mean Time to Repair) would be an impactful solution as the first step.

 Moreover, I talked stakeholders like developers, QA persons, Product Managers, senior managers, and executives to hear their concerns and troubles directly and beyond silos.
 Stakeholders' worries are also a treasure-trove of information to improve.
 Through these conversations, I understood that they had lots of non-verbalized problems.
 I also learned that verbalizing problems through direct and honest conversations is critical for discovering real needs, shared understanding, and collaborations beyond silos.

+⭐️自分の課題
+Other big challenge was that I was a newbie of LINE Corporation and I didn't have enough knowledge of our services, architectures, technologies used, and so on.

+⭐️MSAの課題
+there were few leaders to solve problems, which affect more than one team and/or service.
+In other words, few leaders could act beyond silos.
+We have been widely adopting to Microservice Architecture.
+It was critical to overcome this problem for solving outages quickly and properly with fewer impacts to users.
 <br />

 #### 2. ESTABLISH SOLUTIONS WITH ITERATIVE AND INCREMENTAL CONSENSUS